Leonardo DiCaprio and Jennifer Lawrence save Earth in first trailer for Don’t Look Up

 Jennifer Lawrence and Leonardo DiCaprio headline the Adam McKay-directed movie, playing two scientists who struggle to convince the planet that an incoming asteroid poses any kind of danger.

-Joining the pair are one of the most unconventional casts in recent memory, including Cate Blanchett, Timothée Chalamet, Jonah Hill, Mark Rylance, Ariana Grande, Kid Cudi and Tyler Perry.
+Joining the pair is one of the most unconventional casts in recent memory, including Cate Blanchett, Timothée Chalamet, Jonah Hill, Mark Rylance, Ariana Grande, Kid Cudi and Tyler Perry.
 Meryl Streep also looks set to steal scenes as the US president.

 McKay has described Don’t Look Up as “a dark comedy”, telling the Happy Sad Confused podcast in April that it is “a disaster movie in which people don’t necessarily believe that the disaster is coming”.